joelparkerhenderson/social-value-orientation/README.md

 * If you chose Option C, then you're pro-social-cooperator.

 If you chose different options in each experiment, then you're a mix.

+<h2><a name="population">Population</a></h2>

+SVO population statistics:

+* Competitors: approxmiately 1/8 of people.

+* Individualists: approximately 1/4 of people.

+* Cooperators: approximately 1/2 of people.

 <h2><a name="aims-and-goals">Aims &amp; goals</a></h2>